 Some items now decorate the wall directly opposite the DVD libary wall…

-... while the posters now adorn the walls in the home theatre which is just a few steps from the movie wall.
+… while the posters now adorn the walls in the home theater which is just a few steps from the movie wall.

-Did you know that you can get movie posters from many commerical theatres for free or for a small donation?
+Did you know that you can get movie posters from many commercial theaters for free or for a small donation?

-Check with your local movie theatre manager for available poster giveaways.
+Check with your local movie theater manager for available poster giveaways.

 Once again, I wanted to paint these letters the same Lenox Tan color as the wall (I obviously lean toward more muted, monochromatic tones), but the kids hated that idea and begged for bold, vibrant red.